upb-uc4/api/hyperledger_lagom_api.md

       }
       ```
     - Description: This error is returned, if a course with the same courseId is already present on the ledger.
+### Get All Courses
+- ID = getAllCourses
+- Send
+    -  optional
+        - courseName
+        - lecturerId
+-Receive
+    - Course List (according to parameters)

+### Find Course by course ID
+- ID = findCourseByCourseId
+- Send = ID
+- Receive
+    - Course

+    - ```json
+        {
+          "type": "Not Found",
+          "title": "The given ID does not fit any existing course.",
+          "invalidParams": [ ]
+        }
+      ```
+### Deletes a course
+- ID = deleteCourseById
+- Send = ID
+- Receive
+    -""
+    - ```json
+        {
+          "type": "Not Found",
+          "title": "The given ID does not fit any existing course.", "invalidParams": []
+        }
+      ```
+### Update an existing course
+- ID = updateExistingCourse
+- Send
+    - ID
+    - Course Object
+- Receive
+    - ""
+    - ```json
+         {
+           "type": "Not Found",
+           "title": "The given ID does not fit any existing course.",
+           "invalidParams": []
+         }
+      ```
+   - ```json
+        {
+          "type": "Unprocessable Entity",
+          "title": "The given string does not conform to the specified json format.", "invalidParams": [
+          {
+            "name": "string",
+            "reason": "string"
+          }
+          ]
+        }
+      ```
+      - Description: This error is returned, if the given parameters could not be parsed.
+If the string could not be parsed as json, the list of invalidParams is empty.
+If some attributes within the json are not well formatted, they are listed in invalidParams.
 ### Immatriculate student
 - ID = addStudent
 - Send